keesiemeijer/php-basics-tutorial/arrays.md

 #### Using Your Own Array Keys

-As we've leared array keys can be integers or strings.
+As you’ve seen, array keys can be integers or strings.
 Let's see how an array with our own (string) array keys looks like.

 ```php
 $colors = array(